zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 Centuries later people notes his work after the physics treatise as metaphysics: after the physics / natural science work.

 **Metaphysics** deals with the subject of real existence.
 * What is there: **ontology** (being, the branch of metaphysics that deals with reality and existence.
 After change, does the original still exist?
 Cause and effect.
-Are there minds and thoughts, or just peculiar states of the brain, are they merely terms hankering to superstitution?
+Are there minds and thoughts, or just peculiar states of the brain, are they merely terms hankering to superstition?
 Does what really exists vary being by being i.e. sensory apparatus?
 What sort of being am I?
 What am I made of, made for?)
 * Our modes of knowing: **epistemology**.
 Epistemological (systematic, organization and principle of facts) questions: are senses wrong?
 If so, what is right?
 Abstract rationality of Pythagoras?
 Customs?
 Religion?
 Epistemology is the study, criticism and refinements of our modes of knowing.
 Epistemic justification.

 Is there heaven?
 Is there such a thing as goodness?
 Is there a moral reality and objectivity?
 Is there real beauty?
 Is there truth?
 Is there right or wrong?